-I provided the concept, design and art direction with additional help from Oliver Harris .
+I provided the concept, direction, design and art direction with additional help from Oliver Harris .
 These where then brought to life by Oliver and Matt Whitewood.
 A lot of hard work all round especially within such a short timeframe.

 Each machine was designed to utilise objects and materials that you would find in an art and design shop.
 This was to reflect the qualities of D&AD.